facebook/react-native-website/docs/the-new-architecture/pillars-turbomodule.md

 The generated code is stored in the `MyApp/node_modules/rtn-calculator/android/build/generated/source/codegen` folder and it has this structure:

-TODO: ordering issue.
-I can't actually get codegen to work at this point.
-Only works once I add the native files following.
-Probably similar issue for Fabric guide.
-Including generated file structure for later ease of use:

 ```title="Android generated code"
 codegen
 ├── java